by Katharine Hansen Ph.D.

 - Talk about equipment.
 Your proposal should address what equipment you need to telecommute effectively which equipment the employer will provide what equipment you will provide what costs the employer will incur and how data-security insurance and liability issues will be handled should your computer be hacked or equipment be stolen or damaged.
 Typical telecommuting equipment includes a fax machine additional phone line with voicemail storage media such as Zip disks/drives or CD-ROMs to back up and transport computer files and a computer with Internet access preferably broadband rather than dialup.

 - Deploy statistics and case studies that support the business benefits of telecommuting.
 Numerous studies support the notion that telecommuting workers are more productive and have higher morale and less absenteeism.
 Organizations that allow telecommuting have less employee turnover.
 Provide examples of other companies in your area especially competitors that allow teleworking.
 List co-workers willing to support the venture.
-You may want to include supporting articles as an appendix to your proposal.
-Some good sources for supporting statistics include:

 - Be prepared for every question and objection.
 If the boss feels your work habits and performance don’t qualify you for telecommuting ask what you can do to prove you’re up to the task.
 The proposed telecommuting trial period might persuade the boss to take a chance on you.
 Other common objections include:

 - If you do it everyone will want to.

 - You can’t telecommute; you interact extensively with customers.

 Both you and your boss may want to propose an “out” clause that would enable either of you to end or adjust the telecommuting experiment before the end of the trial period if it simply isn’t working out.